 Facebook Take-Down Unlikely

 Neither Zynga nor Facebook could be reached for comment.
-But Graham Cluley, a senior consultant at Sophos, reminded that there were rumors last Nov.
+But Graham Cluley, a senior security consultant at Sophos, reminded that there were rumors last Nov.
 5 that Anonymous would take down Facebook.
 It didn't happen.

 "The truth is that it's very easy for someone to post a threat on the Net threatening to bring down XYZ Web site on a certain day.
 And, in some cases, when words like 'Anonymous' and 'Facebook' are used, the media will feel it's necessary to report it," Cluley said in a blog post.
 "But that doesn't mean we should panic."

 His prediction: It's extremely unlikely that Facebook will be hacked or brought down this week.
-Yes, there are many people who probably should be a bit wiser about how they use the site, and how they share their personal on it, he said, but that hasn't changed because of an Anonymous threat.
+Yes, there are many people who probably should be a bit wiser about how they use the site, and how they share their personal information on it, he said, but that hasn't changed because of an Anonymous threat.